scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

     # =>  XXX

-In a nutshell, these are the steps to using hyperopt.
+In a nutshell, these are the steps to using Hyperopt.
 Implement an objective function that maps configuration points to a real-valued loss value, define a configuration space of valid configuration points, and then call ``fmin`` to search the space to optimize the objective function.